 Rock and roll is youth music, and the aging stars who play it are sad and desperate.
 Right?
 Right, if you ask The New Republic, that is.
 In one of the many think pieces that have emerged in the weeks since David Bowie’s death, in this month marred by the deaths of several prominent senior citizen rock stars, The New Republic argues that Bowie is iconic because Bowie, despite his age, avoided falling into the “cliché of the aging rock star.”

 But I don’t think that’s true.
 I don’t think Bowie avoided it, and, more importantly, I don’t think it’s real.
-Because I think the only people perpetuating the cliché of the aging rock star, the ones who argue that rock and roll is for the young, that there comes a time for artists to hang up their hats and act their ages, are old people themselves.
+Because I think the only people perpetuating the cliché of the aging rock star, the ones who argue that rock and roll is for the young, that there comes a time for artists to hang up their hats, settle down, and finally act their ages, are old people themselves.

 Read the rest at bed crumbs.